vicsz/java-lesson-outlines/README.md

 ## Tip #11: Securely Store Keys and Passwords
 Never store passwords or API keys in plain source control management (SCM).
 Such practices can lead to security breaches.

-## Tip #12: Utilize Public GitHub for Code Snippets
+## Tip #12: Utilize Public GitHub for Code Snippets and Tech Spikes
-Storing simple code snippets, examples, and technology spikes on your public GitHub serves three key purposes: it acts as a versioned backup, aids in self-promotion, and provides a quick reference for future use.
+Storing simple code snippets, examples, and conducting technology spikes on your public GitHub serves multiple purposes.
+It acts as a versioned backup, aids in self-promotion, and provides a quick reference for future use.
+Additionally, documenting tech spikes on GitHub showcases your exploratory work with new technologies or approaches, offering insights into your problem-solving process.
+This practice not only benefits you by creating a tangible record of your learning and experimentation but also demonstrates your proactive engagement with emerging technologies to the wider community.

+## Tech Spike Challenge
+For each new technology you're exploring, create a public GitHub project.
+Document your process with a README.md and include a GitHub Action for building the project.
+This approach not only showcases your exploratory work and findings but also gets you hands-on with CI/CD practices.
+It’s a great way to share what you’ve learned, practice good DevOps habits, and contribute to your professional growth.
+Embrace this challenge to continuously expand your tech toolkit in a visible, impactful way.

 # Task Four: Adding DevOps Practices to Your Project
 ## Pre-Step: Create a new Spring Boot Application